Surgical Release of Iliopsoas Tendon

 - Avoid exercises that engage the iliopsoas for several weeks post-surgery

-If you would like to have additional information on treatment of iliopsoas tendon or would like to learn more about surgical release of iliopsoas tendon, please contact the office of Dr. Okoroha, Iliopsoas Tendon Release Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond
+If you would like to have additional information on treatment of iliopsoas tendon or would like to learn more about surgical release of iliopsoas tendon, please contact the office of Dr. Okoroha, Iliopsoas Tendon Release Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond